 “We have made huge progress on protecting our region,” said Dr. Nicola Mercer, Medical Officer of Health and CEO of WDG Public Health.
 “Vaccines are truly the most effective way for us to protect each other and get back to normal and stay there.
 Please book your appointment as soon as possible so we can vaccinate our community as quickly as possible.”

 For step-by-step instructions for using the COVID-19 Vaccine Appointment Booking System, please visit wdgpublichealth.ca/booking.

 - Vaccinations in primary care settings will continue in collaboration with public health units.

 - Where specific doctors’ offices are providing vaccines, contact will be made with patients directly.

-Individuals who received a first dose from WDG Public Health on or before May 9 will receive an email or text from Public Health with booking instructions.
-Appointment invitation emails or text messages will be sent between Monday June 14 and Friday, June 18.
-Please check your junk/spam folders.
-If you are unable to book your appointment online, call 1-844-780-0202 beginning Monday.
+Individuals who received a first dose from WDG Public Health on or before May 9 should have received an email or text from Public Health with booking instructions.
+If you were unable to book your appointment online, call 1-844-780-0202.

 If you received your first dose through Wellington Dufferin Guelph Public Health, you should follow the instructions on their website or as provided to you when you received your first injection.